amrelhusseiny/amrelhusseiny.github.io/content/blog/004_linux_0001_understanding_linux_networking/004_linux_0001_understanding_linux_networking_part_2.md

 ## BP Filter
 A new approach has been introduced called BPF, which utilizes the eBPF tools, comunity already gave up on NFTables and skipped rightly to BPFilter, eBPF programs are delivered using one of two ways, either using XDP early in RX path by attaching the eBPF program to a device (XDP only handles Recieved traffic), or using __tc__ .
+(eBPF is supported from Kernel 3.10 and above)

 ## Extra tools
 ### tc (Traffic Control)